Irwin1985/JSONFox/README.md

 ## Features

 **JSONFox** supports XML serialization using a JSON Array as parameters.
 This is useful for CURSORS serialization between layers.
+**JSONFox** adds an **underscore** before the attribute name for avoiding internal conflict with native object properties.
+That means you'll have to reference your deserialized object like: obj._attribute

 ## Methods